GIST-CSBL/CMTs/README.md

 If you use your own metabolite data, you should get a copmlete dataset that imputed and filtered the metabolites.
 In this case, metabolites that has the missing value over 20% and mismatched with KEGG ID are excluded from the following analysis.

+### CMTs_Dendrogram.R
+To identify outliers, we used hierarchical clustering.
+The group value should be numerical value for coloring by index.

-### CMTs_statistical_analysis.R
+### CMTs_PCA.R
-To identify outliers and visualize the samples' distribution and check the outliers according to the factors, we used z-score and principal component analysis (PCA).
+To identify outliers and visualize the samples' distribution, we used principal component analysis (PCA).
+This code contains not only basic PCA but also coloring by breeds and age.